The Indestructibles (2015 TV series): Episodes

-Synopsis: Given a massive zip-line and an inflatable Zorb Tim & Gendle dream up the hair brained idea of trying to bounce a man across a lake and into a target Dambusters style.
-With just 3 days to pull it off, they’ll need to work out how to safely attach the Zorb and realise it into the water at speed without killing the stunt man inside.
-Easy, errr not exactly...
+Synopsis: Given a massive zip-line and an inflatable Zorb, Tim & Gendle dream up the hair-brained idea of trying to bounce a man across a lake and into a target Dambusters style.
+With just three days to pull it off, they’ll need to work out how to safely attach the Zorb, and release it into the water at a high speed without hurting the stuntman inside.
+Easy, er not exactly...